 Always a significant wharf, it was given more importance by the opening of the Stonehouse & Nailsworth Railway in 1867.
 To appease opposition, the railway company widened the canal and built a new wharf wall at which barges could discharge without obstructing the canal, and they also provided a siding to facilitate interchange between canal and railway.
 As feared, however, much business transferred to the railway, and the canal had to cut rates to compete.
 The image shows a barge moored beside Stonehouse Wharf with rail wagons on the adjoining siding and Stonehouse Bridge on the right.
 For a fun event at Stonehouse Wharf, read Stonehouse Regatta.

 In 1843, a bridge was built across the canal to carry the Bristol & Gloucester Railway, which continued south across the Frome valley on a huge viaduct.
 During construction, the Stroudwater Committee tried to have the work stopped as the railway company were proposing to deviate the towpath and narrow the canal too much, but after negotiations a compromise was agreed.
 Following withdrawal of the right of navigation in 1954, the bridge opening was in-filled, except for a small corrugated steel pipe for water flow and a larger one for pedestrians.
+For more details, read Ocean Railway Bridge.
 Re-opening the channel here for navigation is one of the main challenges for the proposed restoration.

 The Ocean was formed during the construction of the canal as the earthworks for the towpath effectively dammed a stream that previously ran down to join the River Frome.
 It was later used by barges bringing sleepers and rails for the construction of the railway.
 These were loaded on to wagons on a siding on top of the embankment to be taken along the track to where they were needed.
 In later years, the railway company built a transshipment warehouse over a small dock to shelter goods being transferred from rail wagons to boats, but the extent of this traffic is not currently known.
 The image shows the boat Pioneer owned by Charles Braxston of Gloucester passing the Ocean with the transshipment warehouse in the right background.